AdamBedel/Arden-Vul/README.md

 **Character Creation Rules**
   - Roll 3d6, down the line
-  - All classic classes are allowed (Cleric, Dwarf, Elf, Fighter, Halfing, Magic-User, Thief) as well as the following additional classes: Acolyte (cc1), Acrobat (Adv), Assassin (Adv), Barbarian (Adv), Beast-Master (cc3), Druid (Adv), Goblin (cc1), Half-Elf (Adv), Mage (cc1), Ranger (Adv)
+  - All classic classes are allowed (Cleric, Dwarf, Elf, Fighter, Halfing, Magic-User, Thief) as well as the following Advanced classes: Acolyte (cc1), Acrobat (Adv), Assassin (Adv), Barbarian (Adv), Druid (Adv), Goblin (cc1), Half-Elf (Adv), Mage (cc1), Ranger (Adv)
   - Class Changes:
-    - Acrobat: Tumbling Attack damage is 8 + STR
-    - Assassin: On a failed Assasinate attempt, damage is 8 + STR
-    - Beast Master: Establishing a connection can only be attempted once per day.
-Speak with Animals' 2nd Level feature (only) is removed.
+    - Acrobat / Assassin / Thief: Deal max damage on special attacks, and start at a d6 damage die (not hit die though)
     - Elf: Starts with Read Magic and 1 player chosen spell in their spellbook.
     - Fighter: Gains an additional feature, Cleave.
 If they reduce a creature to 0HP in melee, may make an additional attack that turn.
     - Golbin: Listen at Doors (2 in 6) replaces Wolf Affinity.
     - Magic-User: Starts with Read Magic, 1 random spell, and 1 player chosen spell in their spellbook.
-Also may cast any Illusionist spells as if they were Magic-User spells.
-    - Thief: A thief who Backstabs successfully does 12 + STR damage.
   - Abiliy scores may not be adjusted and Prime Requisite score does not grant an XP multiplier.
-  - For attack values, we will use ascending armor class.
+  - For attack and AC values, we will use ascending armor class. (numbers in brackets in OSE rules)
-  - You can choose to take the average value (rounded up) for hit points at first level only.
-All other levels hit points are rolled.
+  - 1st level PCs may take the average value (rounded up) for hit points. (d4 = 3, d6 = 4, d8 = 5)
   - Languages:
     - There is no aligment language.
 Characters know Archontean, one background language, and additional languages based on intelligence.
   - Background language:
     - Background languages are: Dwarvish, Elvish, Goblin, Halfing, or if human, Thorcin, Wiskin, Khumus.
     - Archonteans: no background langauge, but have knowledge of the empire and its history.
-    - Any of these languages, as well as Mithric, may be chosen as additional languages from intelligence.
+    - Any of these languages, as well as Mithric (dead language), may be chosen as additional languages from intelligence.

 **Combat Rules**
-  - PCs deal damage equal to their hit die, regardless of weapon type. (ie Fighters deal 1d8, Magic Users deal 1d4)
+  - PCs deal damage equal to their hit die, regardless of weapon type.
+The only exception is Acrobat/Assassin/Thief, which start as a d6.
   - Character damage increases by 1 stage when class to-hit modifier increases.
       - Progression is: 1d4 -> 1d6 -> 1d8 -> 1d12 -> 2d8 -> 3d8
   - Two-handed polearms (only) may be used to attack from behind an ally (from the 2nd rank).